Deucedadorian/Endurance/docs/virtual_machine_settings.md

 # How to Create a Babbit Board-to-Computer Connection

 ### Prerequisites:
-1. 2x [TRENDnet TEW-430APB](https://www.trendnet.com/products/product-detail?prod=145_TEW-430APB)s or equivalent
-2. 2x ethernet cables
-3. computer running [Oracle VM VirtualBox](https://www.virtualbox.org/) with a Windows XP or Vista VM
+1. computer running [Oracle VM VirtualBox](https://www.virtualbox.org/) with a Windows XP or Vista VM

 step 1: configure wifi for vm. (probably not necessary but possibly useful)
 1. inside of VirtualBox select settings for your Virtual Machine.